npallikarakis/DNN_inverse_line_source/README.md

 File regression_1source_final.py,  includes the corresponding python code.

 **3. Inverse problem with two sources and fixed strength:**
-The inverse problem of predicting the positions of two line sources having fixed strength File regression_2sourcesFix_final.py,  includes the corresponding python code.
+The inverse problem of predicting the positions of two line sources having fixed strength.
+File regression_2sourcesFix_final.py,  includes the corresponding python code.

 **4. Inverse problem with two sources and variable strength:**